mlybrand/scala_exercises/exercise_01/README.md

 ## Observations

 * stored values are immutable.
 * the book I am using presents val before var.  val's are immutable (and unreassignable). var is the variable that I am used to.
+* Unit is probably important...
+Kinda like NilClass in Ruby, null in C# (JS is a bit more loosey-goosey about this aspect).

 ## Progress